OpenLogicProject/LogicTimeline/README.md

 LogicTimeline
 =============

-A timeline of logic and foundations of mathematics
+A timeline of logic and foundations of mathematics.

+The timeline is displayed using [TimelineJS](http://timeline.knightlab.com/).